Build high-quality apps for every Android device with Android Studio

 - Fast and feature-rich Android Emulator with virtual accelerometer, ambient temperature, magnetometer, and other sensors.

-- Support for all Android platforms: Android phones and tablets, Android Wear, Android Auto, and Android TV.
+- Support for all Android platforms: Android phones and tablets, Wear OS, Android Auto, and Android TV.

 - Flexible Gradle-based build system offers build automation, dependency management, and customizable APK build configurations.